SonamorN/PS-CVEHunter/README.md

 1st Capturing Group (needle)
 needle matches the characters needle literally (case insensitive) . matches any character (except for line terminators)
 * matches the previous token between zero and unlimited times, as many times as possible, giving back as needed (greedy)
 ```

+# Why do you call this a CVE Hunter it's a mere filename searcher
+Because CVE detection is why I use the script, if I want to search for a specific file I either use file explorer, everything from void tools or something in between.
+This script is to be used in server environments to return filenames that are related to CVEs.